How much money can you earn as a consultant, freelancer or locum solicitor?

 Company commercial is another hit and miss area – pick up a good maternity cover contract and money can be made.
 Without this luck it is more likely you will be doing 2-3 months in every year cycle.

-A decent conveyancing locum can easily earn £25 per hour for 6-7 months of the year.
-This equates to quite a good salary (£45k pro rata – assuming full time for 48 weeks of the year) and better than you can usually get out of law firms looking to pay permanent salaries at the moment of around £30-35k for 12 months of the year.
+A decent conveyancing locum can easily earn £30-35 per hour for 6-7 months of the year.
+This equates to quite a good salary (£45-60k pro rata – assuming full time for 48 weeks of the year) and better than you can usually get out of law firms looking to pay permanent salaries at the moment of around £35k for 12 months of the year.
 There are also some tax perks from working as a locum, although you do have to be careful with this area and take expert advice from an accountant.
+Commercial property is another busy area with rates usually around the £35-40 per hour mark in most areas of the country.

-The government are apparently going to launch new legislation this year aimed at reducing self-employed practices in the construction industry, but this may well have a knock-on effect for other sectors.
+The government are apparently going to launch new legislation in the next few years aimed at reducing self-employed practices in the construction industry, but this may well have a knock-on effect for other sectors.
 I suspect the only effect will be for locums to make sure they are not undertaking too many hours with one firm at a time.

 To register as a consultant or locum please visit www.interimlawyers.co.uk – our specialist locum legal recruitment site.